joao-21900074/LP2-21900074_21800876/README.md

 This project uses Java and has a focus on oriented programming.

-Below you can find a video demonstrating some mechanics and an UML with all the classes.
+Below you can find a video demonstrating some mechanics and a UML with all the classes.

 Video test
 https://youtu.be/bniexmoSlTo